easqr/app_iiq_remove/README.md

     tomcat_temp_volume_name: sandbox_iiq_tomcat_temp

+Name of the docker volume for the tomcat temporary logs.
+Usually overriden in the format of <company name>_iiq_tomcat_temp

+    network_name: sandbox_iiq

 Name of the docker network to attach the generated containers to.
 Usually overriden in the format of <company name>_iiq

     iiq_container_name: sandbox-iiq